carpentries/instructor-training/_episodes/21-carpentries.md

 You may only call a workshop a Software Carpentry, Data Carpentry, or Library Carpentry workshop if:

 *   it covers the core topics (see below),
-*   at least one of the instructors is a certified Carpentries instructor,
+*   at least one of the instructors is a certified Carpentries Instructor,
 *   you run our standardized pre- and post-workshop assessments and ensure everyone participates, and
 *   you send us summary information about attendees (at a minimum, the number of people who attended).